thejoshwolfe/poaf/README.md

 but it leaves archive metadata unencrypted, which is a dubious combination of secure and insecure use cases;
 encrypt at your own risk.)

+Cryptographic needs are subject to the constant cat-and-mouse game of innovation, and proper support would require extensibility to allow for future algorithms.
+Instead of including extensibility, poaf declares cryptographic use cases decidedly out of scope so that poaf itself can be free of extensibility and the complexity of all cryptographic algorithms.
+If you have cryptographic needs, they must be addressed outside the poaf archive format.

 Use cases that involve making incremental modifications to an existing archive file, such as appending an item, are out of scope;
 consider using a database or file system rather than an archive for those use cases.
-While the use case of writing an archive to a stream with just-in-time inputs is well supported, there is no simple way to resume writing an archive from an unexpected interruption, such as the writer crashing.
+While the use case of writing an archive to a stream with just-in-time inputs is well supported, there is no simple way to resume writing an archive from an unexpected interruption, such as the writer crashing, due to how DEFLATE compression works.

+poaf archives that contain duplicate file names are not invalid, however such an archive is very likely to result in errors when reading.
+The allowance for duplicate file names is to relax the algorithmic complexity of archive creators;
+see the Algorithmic Complexity section for more information.
+Even if exact-match duplicates were forbidden, there are numerous ways for different UTF-8 codepoint sequences to result in collisions on some file systems.
+Reader implementations are advised to check for collisions in whatever way they determine to be appropriate.
+Fully specifying the normalization rules of current and future operating systems and file systems is beyond the scope of the poaf archive format.

-This format supports symlinks and the posix executable bit because those features are generally useful.
+poaf supports symlinks and the posix executable bit because those features are generally useful.
 They are supported by git version control, and are frequently used to convey useful information when distributing a collection of files.

-This format does not support high resolution file system metadata.
+This format does not support high resolution file system metadata such as timestamps.
-The last-modified timestamp has niche uses, but is more frequently in 2025 a nuisance to determinism.
+While the last-modified timestamp does have niche uses, is more frequently a nuisance for determinism in modern systems.
-Fully specifying 9 posix permission bits instead of 1 allows users to encode permissions that are inappropriate in a portable archive.
+While 9 posix permission bits are all individually useful in a user's file system, it is inappropriate to encode more than 1 in a portable archive.
-The distinction between user, group, and global permissions is largely up to the end user, not the author of an archive.
+The distinction between user, group, and global permission is largely up to the end user, not the author of an archive.
 The only important information in an archive is whether a file is executable or not, similar to SVN's `svn:executable` property.
-It is inappropriate for directories or symlinks in an archive to specify permission bits.
+And it is inappropriate for directories or symlinks in an archive to specify non-standard permission bits, so poaf has no mechanism for that.

 This format is not extensible.
-After using TAR and ZIP for more than 3 decades, humanity can be pretty sure that what we need is an archive format that bundles multiple files together for transport through time and/or space.
+After using TAR and ZIP for more than 3 decades, humanity can be pretty sure that what we need is an archive format that bundles multiple files together for transport through time and/or space;
-We do not need an archive format for backup/restore functionality; software suites for backup/restore use specialized formats, protocols, servers, clients, delta compression, etc. all beyond what any general-purpose archive format can accomplish.
+we do not need an archive format for backup/restore functionality.
+Software suites for backup/restore use specialized formats, protocols, servers, clients, delta compression, etc. all beyond what any general-purpose archive format can accomplish.
-While ZIP's original design planned for future operating system use cases by allowing extensible third-party metadata, operating systems are out of scope for poaf's design; poaf encodes portable data.
+While ZIP's original design planned for future operating system use cases by allowing extensible third-party metadata, consideration for future operating systems is out of scope for poaf's design;
+poaf encodes portable data, and adapting poaf data to future operating systems is a challenge independent of this archive format.
-ZIP and TAR were invented before DEFLATE and UTF-8, and so extensibility was wise then, but innovation has plateaued in those spaces;
+ZIP and TAR were invented before DEFLATE and UTF-8, and so extensibility was wise at the time, but innovation has plateaued in those spaces;
-innovation is mostly done, or at least good enough that we can stop planning for the future.
+innovation is mostly done, or at least good enough that we can stop expecting the future to dramatically upset the status quo.
 DEFLATE is not the best compression method, but it's pretty ok.
-UTF-8 is the clear dominant winner of the character encoding madness that ended around 2010.
+UTF-8 is the clear dominant winner of the character encoding chaos that ended around 2010.
-CRC32 is reasonably performant and robust, not suitable for cryptographic use cases, but it's pretty ok for guarding against accidental corruption. poaf's design is based in a belief that we're basically done innovating in the archive format space.
+CRC32 is reasonably performant and robust, not suitable for cryptographic use cases, but pretty ok for guarding against accidental corruption. poaf's design is based in a belief that we're basically done innovating in the archive format space.

 It's time to lock down one format that works well enough and is easy to implement everywhere.

 ## Terminology

+This section is normative.

 An **archive** is a file containing 0 or more items.
 The items are the primary payload of the archive.